September 21, 1952 – March 19, 2022

 David Wilson had been playing the guitar since 1965.
 His first instrument was a no-name acoustic, soon followed by a cherry red National Glenwood electric paired with a ’65 Fender Deluxe Reverb amp.
 The National eventually succumbed to a headstock break, replaced by the band’s earnings with a ’67 Gibson ES335, and so the quest continued for decades as a variety of guitars and amps came and went while he hit the road playing rock & roll based in Atlanta.

-In the beginning of 1999 while serving as a corporate executive in newsletter publishing and on my personal quest for tone, I casually posted a review article on an amplifier and received an avalanche of responses from around the world, apparently having struck a nerve with fellow guitarists.
-And from this simple review The ToneQuest Report was conceived and launched in November 1999 —the player’s guide to ultimate tone.
+In the beginning of 1999 while serving as a corporate executive in newsletter publishing and on his personal quest for tone, he casually posted a review article on an amplifier and received an avalanche of responses from around the world, apparently had struck a nerve with the fellow guitarist.
+And from this simple review, The ToneQuest Report was conceived and launched in November 1999 —the player’s guide to ultimate tone.

 Twenty-three years later TQR continues to inspire and entertain guitarists chasing the perfect note.
 Just when we think we’ve heard it all —every possible seductive sound and desirable tone has been discovered, considered, and digested, something new comes along to remind us that there is no end in the Quest for tone unless we believe it is so.